Wayne A. Hartman

-Wayne A. Hartman (born December 14, 1967) is a Republican member of the Maryland House of Delegates.
-He serves in District 38C, representing Wicomico County and Worcester County including Ocean City, Maryland.
+Wayne A. Hartman (born December 14, 1967) is an American politician who has served as a Republican member of the Maryland House of Delegates, representing District 38C in Wicomico and Worcester counties, since 2019.
 He previously served on the Ocean City Council for one four-year term.

 Early life

 Hartman was born in Baltimore, Maryland on December 14, 1967.
-He attended Eastern Vocational Technical High School in Essex, Maryland, and graduated from the University of Phoenix in Phoenix, Arizona, earning a B.S. degree in business administration in 2006.
+He attended Eastern Vocational Technical High School and graduated from the University of Phoenix, earning a B.S. degree in business administration in 2006.

 Hartman bought his first property in the Ocean City, Maryland at the age of 19 and, as of March 2016, owns 40 units in the resort town.

 Hartman is married and has two children.
 He is the owner of Wayne Hartman Management LLC, a management services company in Ocean City, Maryland.
-Since 2019, he has served on the Atlantic General Hospital Foundation Board of Directors.
+Since 2019, he has been a member of the Atlantic General Hospital Foundation., the Worcester County Local Development Council, and the Tri-County Council for the Lower Eastern Shore of Maryland.

-Ocean City Council
+Political career

 In 2014, Hartman was elected to serve on the Ocean City Council after receiving the endorsement of Citizens For Ocean City alongside three other candidates.
 As councilman, Hartman oversaw the construction of barrier systems on the boardwalk and the controversial refurbishment of memorial plaques on the boardwalk's benches.
 Hartman also served as the chairman for the Recreation and Parks Committee, as a member of the Police Commission, and on the Ocean City Noise Board.
 Prior to that, he sat on the ADA Committee as well as the Property Review and Enforcement Strategies for Safe Housing Committee.